“You Didn’t Iron It”: Woman Disappointed by Pants From an Online Retailer, SA in Stitches

 • The babe shared a TikTok video of herself laughing off the pants as they swallowed her whole, clearly a sizing mishap

-• Social media users were in stitches, shocked that she went for the pants in the first place, with some advising her to iron them
+• Social media users were in stitches, shocked that she went for the pants in the first place, with some advising her to iron it

 TikTok users shared stories of items from Temu that were not what they ordered

-A woman showed off her pants from Temu, disappointed that they came big and looked different than in the picture.
+A woman showed off her pants from Temu, disappointed that they were oversized and looked different than in the picture.
 Image: @lisa_m_beth

 Source: Instagram

 Ordering clothes online from retailers like Temu and Shein and others can often feel like a gamble.
 You might think you're getting a trendy item, only to end up with something completely different.
-While many people are lucky enough to receive what they exactly ordered, others can find themselves with a surprise, whether it's an item that looks nothing like the pictures or a package that is small, almost like receiving a toy or a full-sized product.
+While many people are lucky enough to receive exactly what they ordered, others can find themselves with a surprise, whether it's an item that looks nothing like the pictures or a package that is small, almost like receiving a toy instead of a full-sized product.

 A young lady, TikTok user @lisa.m.beth, ordered pants from Temu, and what she received left her rolling in laughter, with online users joining in after viewing the clip on the video streaming platform.